 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Staff Technologist

-There were about 205,200 jobs for Radiologic Technologist in 2016 (in the United States).
+In 2016, there was an estimated number of 205,200 jobs in the United States for Radiologic Technologist.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 25,300 new jobs for Radiologic Technologist by 2026.
 The BLS estimates 13,600 yearly job openings in this field.

 The states with the most job growth for Radiologic Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Radiologic Technologists is somewhere between $40,630 and $86,350.